quantrana/Medical-Doctor-Agent/README.md

 ### Stage 2: Reinforcement Learning

-The second stage applies proximal policy optimization using a medical verifier as the reward model.
+The second stage applies reinforcement learning using a medical verifier as the reward model.
+Two algorithms are supported:

+#### Option A: PPO (Proximal Policy Optimization) - Current

+The traditional approach using policy and value models.
 Example training command for an 8B model:

 ```bash
 accelerate launch \